dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 ### Logging to the console

-`LogTo` requires an <xref:System.Action%601> delegate that accepts a string.
+`LogTo` requires an <xref:System.Action`1> delegate that accepts a string.
 EF Core will call this delegate with a string for each log message generated.
 It is then up to the delegate to do something with the given message.

-The <xref:System.Console.WriteLine%2A?displayProperty=nameWithType> method is often used for this delegate, as shown above.
+The <xref:System.Console.WriteLine*?displayProperty=nameWithType> method is often used for this delegate, as shown above.
 This results in each log message being written to the console.

 ### Logging to the debug window

-<xref:System.Diagnostics.Debug.WriteLine%2A?displayProperty=nameWithType> can be used to send output to the Debug window in Visual Studio or other IDEs.
+<xref:System.Diagnostics.Debug.WriteLine*?displayProperty=nameWithType> can be used to send output to the Debug window in Visual Studio or other IDEs.
 [Lambda syntax](/dotnet/csharp/language-reference/operators/lambda-expressions) must be used in this case because the `Debug` class is compiled out of release builds.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)